ajreynol/koine/docs/coherence.md

 ## What koine is for

-**Every tool here is built to find something. koine is built to keep it.**
-The tools here find bugs in projects that are not their own; koine keeps the list of what they found.
-It does not find bugs, does not decide whether one is real, and has no opinion about what should be done with one.
+**koine takes responsibility for tooling that is either shared between the tools of this ecosystem, or that an existing tool does not want to maintain.** Both halves are load-bearing: the second is why work arrives here that is nobody's idea of interesting, and the first is why it is written once. koine finds nothing, settles nothing, and has no opinion about what anyone should do with what it keeps.

 **Two purposes, named by the maintainer on 2026-09-17.**
 [`../README.md`](../README.md) is where they are written for a reader; this is